20. Retention of Records Containing Personal Data

 Download this section as a print-friendly PDF document.

-The DPA 1998 requires that personal data is kept only for as long as is necessary.
+Data Protection legislation requires that personal data is kept only for as long as is necessary.
 The relevant retention period for individual classes of data are determined by statutory requirements, professional requirements or best practice.

 Once it has been established that records containing personal data may be destroyed, this must be done in accordance with the University's guidance on the Safe Disposal of Confidential Waste.